 What a sweet and lovable face!
-It was no wonder why I wanted to make her these pumpkin apple peanut butter dog biscuits.
+It was no wonder why I wanted to make her these easy apple peanut butter dog biscuits.
 She literally goes cuckoo for cocoa puffs over these!
-I made sure all of these ingredients were safe for her and the other furry friends out there, so don’t worry!
+These biscuits are safe for all her furry friends out there!

 The evolution of Ruby

-How to make the Pumpkin apple peanut butter dog biscuits
+How to make the apple peanut butter dog treats

-Roll out dough on a floured flat surface.
+Second, roll out dough on a floured flat surface.
 You will have to knead a little bit because the dough will be a little sticky.
-Once it is kneaded you roll it out with rolling pin and cut out dog bone shapes with cookie cutter.
-I also had to make some smaller biscuits for my parents new puppy named Daisy.
-I had to get creative and since I didn’t have a small round cookie cutter, I used one of the many Advil medicine kids cup I have in the house.
-It worked perfectly and I knew it would come in handy for something!
+Once it is kneaded, roll it out with rolling pin and cut out bone shapes with a dog bone cookie cutter.
+Cut out shapes and place on prepared baking sheets.

 - Electric mixer with beaters